-Please check the current list of beaches with lifeguards on patrol.
 If you can’t make it to a lifeguarded beach, then read our safety advice below.
 Some simple steps can help you have a safe and enjoyable trip to the seaside.

 Bookmark this page now so you'll always have quick access to the best tips and advice on avoiding beach dangers.

 How can I stay safe on the beach?